polpettone/polpettone-pomodoro-timer/readme.md

 polpettone-pomodoro-timer --init-session-dir
 ```

-In this directory is also the status file.
+A status file with the status of the current or last pomodoro session is in
-In there is the status of the current or last pomodoro session.
+this directory also.

-U can use this to integrate this to your polybar or another kind of status bar.
+You can use this to integrate this to your polybar or another kind of status bar.

 ### Watch a running session
 ```